-For a discussion of the Trust's transactions with related parties, refer to note 18 to the audited combined financial statements for the year ended December 31, 2016.
+For a discussion of the Trust's transactions with related parties, refer to note 18 of the audited combined financial statements for the year ended December 31, 2017.
+Related party transactions for the year ended December 31, 2017 included a \$0.7 million reimbursement of proxy contest expenses to a company affiliated with a director/trustee of Granite in connection with the 2017 annual general meeting (see "RESULTS OF OPERATIONS - Proxy Contest Expenses").